benPhilippot/benPhilippot/README.md

 I am a professional VFX and Technical artist, I also love coding tools and making experimental games and experiences!

-I am currently making all the VFX for Ishtar Games' upcoming game *Dead in Antares*
+I am currently owner of all the VFX work for Ishtar Games' upcoming game *Dead in Antares*